 Immortal as our soul.

 This poem is a celebration of the closeness and joy of friendship.
-The poet, Katherine Phillips, expresses the old idea that friendship is one soul in two bodies.
+The poet, Katherine Philips, expresses the old idea that friendship is one soul in two bodies.
 Phillips is also known as "the Matchless Orinda."
-"Orinda" in the poem is a reference to herself by that name.
+"Orinda" in the poem refers to herself by that name.
+Some people believe Katherine may have been a lesbian, so this poem may be a love poem, but it can also be interpreted through a friendship lens.

 I think awhile of Love, and while I think,